 To utilize hydrogen energy, there are still issues with regard to safety, economic feasibility, and efficient transportability and storage.
 To solve these issues, Energy Carriers, such as Ammonia, Liquid hydrogen, and Organic hydrides, have been developed.
 Among these Energy Carriers, Ammonia contains the highest density of hydrogen, has ease of liquefaction, and able to be directly combusted without releasing CO2.
 Also, Ammonia is utilized as fertilizer and chemical feedstock, and its supply chain is already established commercially in the world.
 This is the reason why Ammonia has advantages over the other Energy Carriers.

 Status of Ammonia Related Technology Development and Future Market as Energy Carrier

-"Hydrogen General Strategy"published in December 2017 stated to aim at partial introduction of ammonia as a fuel into existing coal fired boilers around 2020, and commercial utilization of CO2 free Ammonia into existing coal fired boilers around the middle of the 2020s.
+"Hydrogen General Strategy"published in December 2017 stated to aim at partial introduction of ammonia as a fuel into existing coal fired boilers around 2020, and commercial utilization of Ammonia into existing coal fired boilers around the middle of the 2020s.

 Since 2014, the Cabinet Office, in its "Cross Ministerial Strategic Innovation Promotion Program (SIP)," has expressed Japan's intention to create an innovative low-carbon, hydrogen-energy economy by the year 2030 and to take the lead in hydrogen related industries on the world market through its "Energy Carriers" research.
-JGC has participated in the SIP "Energy Carriers" research titled "Development of Ammonia Synthesis Process from CO2 free Hydrogen."
+JGC participated in the SIP "Energy Carriers" research titled "Development of Ammonia Synthesis Process from CO2 free Hydrogen."

 - *Cross Ministerial Strategic Innovation Promotion Program